-Heart failure happens when the heart is unable to pump enough blood to meet the body’s needs.
-It does not mean that the heart has stopped.
-Heart failure can cause blood and fluid to back up into the lungs and other issues.
+Heart failure is a medical condition that occurs when the heart is unable to pump enough blood to meet the body’s needs.
+It does not mean that the heart has completely stopped.
+Instead, this condition can cause a range of complications, including the backup of blood and fluid into the lungs and the rest of the body.

 Millions of people in the United States experience heart failure and this number is growing.
-Certain populations are ate further risk for heart failure than the general population.
+Certain populations are at higher risk for this disease than the general population.
 These include:

 - Those over 65

 - Those who have had a heart attack

 Men are generally at a higher risk of heart failure than women, but the risk for women increases after menopause.
 Additionally, children with congenital heart disease can be at risk of developing heart failure.